 - If the investigator decided there was no violation, the complaint is closed.
 If the parent/guardian does not agree with the investigator’s decision, the decision can be appealed to the Minnesota Court of Appeals.
 This must be done within 60 days of receiving the decision from MDE.
 If the parent/guardian wants to do this, Arc advocates recommend talking to an attorney with knowledge of special education.

-Please call an advocate at The Arc Greater Twin Cities if you have any questions about a special education complaint.
+Please call an advocate at The Arc Minnesota if you have any questions about a special education complaint.

 **State Complaint information is available at: